aescarias/pdfnaut/docs/source/reference/standard_handler.rst

 - `pyca/cryptography <https://cryptography.io/en/latest/>`_
 - `PyCryptodome <https://pycryptodome.readthedocs.io/en/stable/>`_

-When selecting a crypt provider, pdfnaut first checks for the presence of `cryptography` falling back to `PyCryptodome` if the former isn't available.
+When selecting a crypt provider, pdfnaut first checks for the presence of `cryptography` falling back on `PyCryptodome` if the former isn't available.
 If neither is available, no encryption functionalities will be provided.

 To add your own crypt providers, modify one of the values in the `CRYPT_PROVIDERS` dictionary of :mod:`pdfnaut.security.providers`.
 The keys available are `ARC4`, `AESV2`, and `Identity`. `Identity` is already implemented.